-RBS Women Network has selected MicroLoan as their 2019 Charity of the Year for a second consecutive year.
-RBS and its brands have long been advocates of female entrepreneurship and throughout the year the network will working closely with MicroLoan to raise awareness and support for our work.
+NatWest Group Gender Network has selected MicroLoan as their 2020 Charity of the Year for a third consecutive year.
+Natwest and its brands have long been advocates of female entrepreneurship and throughout the year the network will working closely with MicroLoan to raise awareness and support for our work.

 We are campaign supporters of the Smart Campaign.
 As supporters of the Smart camping MicroLoan is committed to the principles of responsible microfinance.
 The Smart principles include: transparency, prevention of over indebtedness and fair and respectful treatment of clients.